 If you opt for a bath, keep the following tips in mind:

-- Keep your shoulders and arms out of the bath to avoid getting overheated.
+• Keep your shoulders and arms out of the bath.
+This can help you avoid getting overheated.

-If You Were In a Hot Tub Before You Knew You Were Pregnant
+What If You Were In a Hot Tub Before You Knew You Were Pregnant?

-It’s possible you soaked in a hot tub before you realized you were pregnant.
+It’s possible you accidentally went in a hot tub before you realized you were pregnant.
 You may feel worried about your baby’s health.

 American College of Obstetricians and Gynecologists, Can I use a sauna or hot tub early in pregnancy?
 Link